Upcoming Webinar: Least Privileged AccessSign up now

 Site-to-site VPNs

 Site-to-site VPNs act as a connection between two or more remote networks.
-These are usually adopted by enterprises wanting to connect their office branches in different locations securely over the internet.
+Organizations wanting to connect office branch locations securely over the internet usually use site-to-site VPNs.

 Types of VPN protocols